swiftlang/swift/docs/archive/LangRefNew.rst

 In no particular order, and not explained well:

-* Support building great frameworks and applications, with a specific focus on permiting rich and powerful APIs.
+* Support building great frameworks and applications, with a specific focus on permitting rich and powerful APIs.
 * Get the defaults right: this reduces the barrier to entry and increases the odds that the right thing happens.
 * Through our support for building great APIs, we aim to provide an expressive